ResearchComputing/Documentation/docs/clusters/summit.md

 ### QoS

-Slurm on Alpine uses “Quality of Service”, or QoS, to classify jobs for scheduling.
+Slurm on Summit uses “Quality of Service”, or QoS, to classify jobs for scheduling.
 A QoS in this case is analogous to a "queue" in other scheduling systems.
-Each partner group has its own high-priority QoS called `alpine-<group identifier>` and can also use the condo-wide low-priority QoS, which is called `preemptable`.
+Each partner group has its own high-priority QoS called `summit-<group identifier>` and can also use the condo-wide low-priority QoS, which is called `preemptable`.

 ### Node-QoS-Features